basicallydan/danhough.com/_drafts/books-of-2014.markdown

 ## [American Gods](http://www.amazon.co.uk/American-Gods-Neil-Gaiman/dp/0755322819) by Neil Gaiman

 First ever Gaiman book and I was not disappointed.
 Really interesting and well-executed idea that I think many have probably explored before, but his attention to detail and use of the "blank slate" character is superb.

+## [A Little History of Philosophy] by Nigel Warburton

+Very readable and accessible, great for someone with only a very basic level of understanding the history of philosophy and all of it's greatest contributors.
+Nigel does touch on some of his own opinion at times but in general stays quite unbiased and delivers all the different philosophies of the 40 thinkers features in a way which seems very fair.
+It would be wise to note also that this is a history of *western* philosophy and doesn't touch on ideas from the east.
+Great intro to a large and fascinating subject.